Book review of All the Rivers by Dorit Rabinyan.

 In short, there is nothing here that I could fault with this book.
 The plot, the characters, and above all, the writing, are all carefully crafted and come across with remarkable depth, beauty and poignancy.
 I can’t simply recommend this book, I must urge you to read it, and it deserves even more than a full five stars (take THAT, Minister Bennett, and what’s more, I’m updating my 2017 “best of” list to include this as tied for first place).

 Serpent’s Tail in the UK released “All the Rivers” by Dorit Rabinyan on March 2, 2017, and Penguin Random House released it in the USA on April 25, 2017.
-This book is available from Amazon, Barnes & Noble, Kobo Books, Kobo audio books, eBooks, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books (free worldwide delivery, support literacy) as well as from an IndieBound store near you.
+This book is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo Books, Kobo audio books, eBooks, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books (free worldwide delivery, support literacy) as well as from an IndieBound store near you.

 PS & FYI: Am Oved published “Gader Chaya,” the original Hebrew version of this book, in 2014.
 “Gader Chaya” is Hebrew for hedge, but a purely literal translation would be “live border.”